quazycrystal/quazycrystal.github.io/profile.md

 Partner researcher at NRF (National Research Foundation), Daejeon, South Korea
 </span>
 Feb 2024 — August 2025
-Participated as general chair of XR music concert workshops and seminars
+Participated as a general chair of XR music concert workshops and seminars
 Created [a website](https://sites.google.com/view/nrfworkshop) for introducing and organizing the project
 Project name: "Listening Though the Body: Combining Visual, Auditory, and Haptic Interaction While Designing a Concert Space for XR"
 <br>